jiminhsieh/jekyll-clean-dark/_posts/2017-11-12-Authentication-in-Spring-Security.md

 1. Global
 2. InheritableThreadLocal
-    * When you create InheritableThreadLocal in parent thread, all of his child threads will see the same value as parent thread.
+    * When we new InheritableThreadLocal in parent thread, all of his child threads will see the same value as parent thread.
 3. ThreadLocal
     * Each thread will own his value.

 By default, Spring Security will use ThreadLocal.
-Or you could set other strategies when application initializes Spring container.
+Or we could set other strategies when application initializes Spring container.
 For general web container like Tomcat or Jetty, it's not a big issue.
 Since Tomcat and Jetty will have handle request to response in the same thread.

 However, I am curious about does Spring Security work for WildFly.
 How WildFly handle HTTP request is really different from Tomcat.
 WildFly uses IO threads to handle each of request then dispatch to worker threads.
 It means one request could be cross to different threads.